AkarshCLD/NodeAndMongoDB/NodeAndDB/Readme.md

 # Different types of http requests

-- **GET**: The GET request is used to retrieve data from a server.
+- **GET**: The GET request is used to retrieve data from a database.
 It can be used to retrieve a specific resource, such as a webpage or an image.

-- **POST**: The POST request is used to submit data to the server, typically for the purpose of creating or updating a resource.
+- **POST**: The POST request is used to submit data to the database, typically for the purpose of creating or updating a resource.
 For example, a user might submit a form with data to create a new account on a website.

-- **PUT**: The PUT request is used to update an existing resource on the server.
+- **PUT**: The PUT request is used to update an existing resource on the database.
 It replaces the entire resource with the new data.

-- **DELETE**: The DELETE request is used to delete a resource from the server.
+- **DELETE**: The DELETE request is used to delete a resource from the database.

 - **GET and POST methods are mostly used**